Showing posts with label Grade 8. Grade 10. Grade 12 Exams. Show all posts

 We know revising for exam is important because it helps to stop anxiety and stress.
 We created a Maths website where you can download Grade 8, Grade 10 and Grade 12 Mx General Maths and Advanced Maths Exam Papers.
 GET THEM HERE.

-As for the Terms holiday, check out the department of education website or this post for the latest term holidays and examinations dates.
+As for the Terms holiday, check out the Department of Education website or this post for the latest term holidays and examination dates.

 For cultural shows and events in Papua New Guinea, please visit the organisers' website, and Facebook pages or contact them directly if you are planning a trip.